GRID P6-4Q

 Value Analysis

-The GRID P6-4Q launched at $2000 MSRP and currently averages $150, while the Radeon Pro WX Vega M GL launched at $0 and now averages $0.
-The Radeon Pro WX Vega M GL costs 100+% less ($150 savings) at current market prices.
-Performance per dollar (G3D Mark / price): 29.5 (GRID P6-4Q) vs Infinity (Radeon Pro WX Vega M GL) — the Radeon Pro WX Vega M GL offers Infinity% better value.
-The Radeon Pro WX Vega M GL is the newer GPU (2018 vs 2015).
+At launch, the GRID P6-4Q came in at $2000, while the Radeon Pro WX Vega M GL launched at $0.
+On MSRP, Radeon Pro WX Vega M GL was 100+% cheaper ($2000 less).
+Performance per dollar on MSRP (G3D Mark / MSRP): 2.2 (GRID P6-4Q) vs Infinity (Radeon Pro WX Vega M GL) — the Radeon Pro WX Vega M GL offers Infinity% better value.
+The newer card here is Radeon Pro WX Vega M GL (2018 vs 2015).

 | Feature | GRID P6-4Q | Radeon Pro WX Vega M GL |